ctrlplusb/cinderella/README.md

 ## Introduction

-This library is _heavily_ inspired by [`animejs`](http://animejs.com/). `animejs` is wildly popular, well maintained, and just all out badass - so if you are a sane person you'll likely want to check them out first.
-I created `cinderella` to selfishly create the specific API and timeline semantics that I desired.
+`cinderella` is _heavily_ inspired by [`animejs`](http://animejs.com/) - a wildly popular, well maintained, and just all out badass library - so if you are a sane person you'll likely want to check them out first.
+I created `cinderella` out of my own selfishly desire for a specific API and timeline semantics.

 ## Tutorial